djhmateer/djhmateer.github.io/_posts/2022-03-16-python bellingcat auto-archiver.md

 ## Telegram

 Telethon is a telegram client.
-App tries telethon first
+App tries telethon

-Telethon -needs an API Key otherwirse prompts to enter phone number or key on command line
+Telethon - needs an API Key otherwise prompts to enter phone number or key on command line

+`anon.session` is written to the filesystem

 ## Facebook